-Despite there only being three model lines in the MacBook range (with their own sub-variants), picking the right model for your needs isn't always obvious.
+Despite there only being three model lines in the MacBook range – each with their own sub-variants – picking the right model for your needs isn't always obvious.
 Do you go for power?
 Portability?
 Or both?

-With this in mind, which MacBook should you get?
+With these options in mind, which MacBook should you get?
 Here's the easy answer to help you decide:

 - Just need to do day-to-day emailing, browsing, and work?
 Pick the MacBook Air